NewsQ Activity Area: Creative Prototypes

 Overall, whether tackling the front- or back-end challenge, all teams should consider the challenges of translating their factors for machine readability, such as whether a specific label or marker or via existing annotations on the Internet that are provided in structured formats.

-At the kickoff on March 27, teams will form and choose their countries.
-They will also be introduced to additional resources, such as news definitions that may be helpful to their approach.
+At the kickoff, teams should form and choose their non-US countries.
+They will also be introduced to additional resources, such as news definitions that may be helpful to their approach, in a video presentation.

-As with other hackathons, intellectual property for each project belongs to those who produce it, but note that as a hackathon, this doesn’t count for general idea sharing and pitching.
+As with other hackathons, follow the guidelines of the conference or hackathon provided.
+In March 2020, the guidelines for intellectual property for each project belongs to those who produce it, but note that as a hackathon, this doesn’t count for general idea sharing and pitching.
 You also should submit your own work, as well as not introduce malware or include inappropriate content.
 See these examples of practices to get a sense of expectations: